 Unlike most shaped tarps, the SplitWing can be pitched with the front trekking pole anywhere between 105cm-120cm thanks to its front "wings", allowing you to prioritize floor area and storm protection with a low pitch, or provide generous headroom when pitched high.
 It's closed at the foot end to reduce drafts and increase weather protection.

 The optional vestibule covers the front opening of the tarp, providing 360-degree coverage, perfect for those who are looking for the light weight of a minimal tarp shelter but would rather not give up the comfort and security of a tent.
-Add the SplitWing Mesh Body and the full system offers all the protection, versatility, and coziness of a double-wall tent but at a scant 21oz trail weight!
+Add the SplitWing Mesh Body and the full bundle offers all the protection, versatility, and coziness of a double-wall tent but at a scant 21oz trail weight!

 Not using trekking poles?
 Order some SplitWing Carbon Poles from Ruta Locura.
 These are sized specifically for the SplitWing and come in adjustable or non-adjustable options, providing total versatility for your SplitWing.

 Check out the SplitWing Bundle to get the SplitWing, the Mesh Body, and Vestibule together at a discount!

 - Front pole can be pitched from 105cm-120cm